Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Radio interferometric imaging

 \subsection{Learned approaches}

 The advent of deep learning models has affected many imaging applications, and RI imaging is no exception.
-Handcrafted models and priors are limited in the information they can capture or represent.
+Handcrafted models and priors are limited in the information they can capture or represent with respect to recent, more expressive neural networks.
 Learned or data-driven methods can encode complex information existing in the data, e.g., astrophysical simulations, used in their training.
 In general, these approaches produce reconstructions with improved quality, a computational speed-up, or both.
 These reasons make learned approaches very relevant to the RI imaging reconstruction problem.
 However, there are issues regarding the robustness of learned methods to data distribution shifts \citep{hendrycks2020} and scalable methods for uncertainty quantification to the reconstruction.

 \citet{allam2016} proposed a learned method for RI imaging based on convolutional neural networks \citep{dong2016} originally considered for super-resolution.
 The approach consists of learning to post-process dirty images with variants for both, known and unknown PSF.
 More recently, \citet{gheller2021} proposed to use a convolutional denoising autoencoder to learn to post-process radio images, e.g., the dirty image or CLEAN's output. \citet{connor2022} proposed a residual deep neural network (DNN) coined POLISH that works as a learned post-processing and super-resolution network.
 The DNN is based on the architecture proposed in \citet{yu2018} and takes as input dirty images at different wavelengths and resolutions.
 POLISH outputs a clean image at a higher resolution for each wavelength and shows a better reconstruction quality than CLEAN.
 The proposed method has been applied to simulations from the upcoming Deep Synoptic Array-2000 \citep{hallinan2019} and real data from the Very Large Array \citep[VLA,][]{perley2011}.